26-Pound Shelter Cat Named Mr. B Goes Viral & Breaks Hearts

 While these types of social media posts are extremely common, they don’t always go viral.

-That, however, wasn’t the case for a post by an employee at Morris Animal Refuge in Philadelphia from just two days ago.
+That wasn’t the case for a post by an employee at Morris Animal Refuge in Philadelphia two days ago.

 Confirmed by CBS Philly, the photo featured an employee putting their back into holding up a massive tabby cat.
 This tabby’s name was Mr. B. He was also affectionately referred to as BeeJay.
-BeeJay is two-year-old, 26-pounds, and homeless.
+BeeJay is 2-years-old, weighs 26 pounds, and is homeless.

 “OMG, big boi Mr. B is a CHONK.
 He’s a chonk of a chonk.
 He redefines the term,” the Facebook post exclaimed before asking if anyone wanted to guess how much he weighed.
 The refuge went on to describe the large kitty as a “jumbo-sized package of fluff & love” that was “sad-eyed” and needed someone to help him “find happiness.”